viniciuscm97/FormChatBot/README.md

     npm start
     ```

-## Testar bot usando Bot Framework Emulator
+## Test bot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

 - Install the Bot Framework Emulator version 4.9.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-### Connectando no bot usando Bot Framework Emulator
+### Connecting on bot using Bot Framework Emulator

 - Launch Bot Framework Emulator
 - File -> Open Bot